-We will formally notify parents/carers if it is decided that a pupil will receive SEN Support or further SEND provision.
+We will formally notify parents if it is decided that a pupil will receive special educational provision.

-The graduated approach to SEN Support
+The graduated approach to SEND support

 Once a pupil has been identified as having SEND, we will take action to remove any barriers to learning, and put effective special educational provision in place.
 This support will be delivered through successive rounds of a four-part cycle known as the graduated approach.